junweilam/ICT2101-Team-Project-P4-5/README.md

 First time running:

-Run start on client/package.json
+Run start on client/package.json (client)
-Run start on package.json
+Run start on package.json (server)
+Both underlines need to be started in order for the application to work.

 ![Alt text](/gitassets/firsttimerun.png "First Time Run")

 Subsequent time's running

-Run startWithoutNPM on client/package.json
+Run startWithoutNPM on client/package.json (client)
-Run startWithoutNPM on package.json
+Run startWithoutNPM on package.json (server)
 Due to some issues with camera only working on HTTPS only use google chrome.
+Both underlines need to be started in order for the application to work.

 ![Alt text](/gitassets/subsequenttimerun.png "Subsequent Time Run")